DEALERSOCKET MASTER SERVICES AGREEMENT

 Suspension under this provision will not relieve Customer of its obligations to pay any amounts due.

 1.4 Termination for Cause.
 Notwithstanding anything to the contrary, either party may immediately terminate any Order by providing written notice to the other party if either of the following occur:

 1.5 Result of Termination or Cancellation.
-If DealerSocket terminates any Order for cause (as set forth in Section 1.4 above), DealerSocket will notify Customer and immediately discontinue Customer’s access to the Products and the licenses granted under Section 2.9 will immediately cease.
-Upon termination or cancellation of an Order by either party, the licenses granted under Section 2.9 will immediately cease and Customer will pay DealerSocket an amount equal to the aggregate fees due, in accordance with Section 9, through the end of the term in which the cancellation notice becomes effective.
+If DealerSocket terminates any Order for cause (as set forth in Section 1.4 above), DealerSocket will notify Customer and immediately discontinue Customer’s access to the Products and the licenses granted under Section 2.1 will immediately cease.
+Upon termination or cancellation of an Order by either party, the licenses granted under Section 2.1 will immediately cease and Customer will pay DealerSocket an amount equal to the aggregate fees due, in accordance with Section 9, through the end of the term in which the cancellation notice becomes effective.
 This payment constitutes